Delta Air Lines Flight 821

 On March 25, 1969, Luis Antonio Frese hijacked Delta Air Lines Flight 821 (DC-8) from Dallas, Texas to Havana, Cuba.
 Frese was indicted in Texas but never returned to the United States to face prosecution.
 He reportedly died in Cuba in 1975.

-The plane was en route from Newark to Los Angeles with stop overs in Atlanta, Dallas and San Diego.
-There were 114 people on board: seven crew and 107 passengers, which included 26 Marine recruits en route to San Diego and additional military personnel.
+The aircraft was en route from Newark to Los Angeles with stop overs in Atlanta, Dallas and San Diego.
+There were 114 occupants on board: 7 crew and 107 passengers, which included 26 Marine recruits en route to San Diego and additional military personnel.
 This was the 14th hijacking of a US airliner in the year 1969.
 After being hijacked to Havana, the flight diverted to Miami before continuing on its planned route.